UraraKono/UraraKono.github.io/content/authors/admin/_index.md

       Responsibilities include:
       - Derived the time-optimal paths of multi-agents docking robots under flow.
       - Simulated in Python and validated the method in experiments with micro autonomous surface vehicles using OptiTrack and ROS.

+# Projects
+sections:
+  # A section to display blog posts
+  - block: collection
+    id: section-1
+    content:
+      title: Section 1
+      subtitle: A subtitle
+      text: Add any **markdown** formatted content here - text, images, videos, galleries - and even HTML code!
+      # Display content from the `content/post/` folder
+      filters:
+        folders:
+          - post
+    design:
+      # Choose how many columns the section has.
+Valid values: '1' or '2'.
+      columns: '1'
+      # Choose your content listing view - here we use the `showcase` view
+      view: compact
+      # For the Showcase view, do you want to flip alternate rows?
+      flip_alt_rows: true

 # Skills
 # Add your own SVG icons to `assets/media/icons/`